tervor/InsightsCannedDemo64/Guide.md

 ![image alt text](images/image_2.png)

-The warning is due to a self signed certificate authority potentially not being available on your local workstation and if you’re using the Chrome browser.
+The warning is due to a self signed certificate authority not being available on your local workstation.
+Different steps apply if you’re using other browsers.

 Now that we’ve navigated to the login, login as user "**admin**" with the password “**r3dh4t1!**” as mentioned previously in this guide.